 • Turn Things on in Turn

-Generators produce carbon monoxide.
-And the last thing you want is for you or your loved ones to succumb to carbon monoxide poisoning.
+Inverter generators produce carbon monoxide, and the last thing you want is for you or your loved ones to succumb to carbon monoxide poisoning.
 This odorless and colorless gas can overwhelm you with little notice, resulting in death in the worst cases.

 Generators are unique in that they have hazards associated with them for both fuel and electricity.

-- Gasoline – Never shake up a container that has gasoline in it.
-Gas is most dangerous when it’s in the form of an aerosol.
-And shaking up the generator or the gas can will cause easily flammable fumes to come out.
-Never overfill the gas tank.
-Overfilling can lead to spillage.
-Gasoline is highly flammable and spills onto a hot generator can cause fire or explosion.
-Never add gasoline to the generator while it is running.
+- Gasoline - Never shake up a container that has gasoline in it, as this can cause easily flammable fumes to come out.
+Never overfill the gas tank, and never add gasoline to the generator while it is running.
 Turn off the generator and let it cool down completely before adding fuel.
 Never smoke near a gasoline powered inverter generator.

-- Propane – LP tanks must be taken care of.
-Make sure that the nozzles and regulator are in good repair.
+- Propane – Make sure that the nozzles and regulator are in good repair.
 The tank itself should also be in good shape with no rusting or pitting.
-Those can cause the tank to rupture, which can cause major injuries or even death.
+These can cause the tank to rupture, which can cause major injuries or even death.